jacobphillips99/open-rubric/README.md

 ## Training on Prime Intellect

 We adapt the train examples from `verifiers` and train better rubric-following policy models.
 We focus on training for the `first_responder` rubric, which simulates a complex, real-world difficult medical decision-making framework.
-Following the instructions in [`verifiers/`](https://github.com/willccbb/verifiers/blob/main/README.md#training-on-prime-intellect), we reccomend renting Prime Intellect nodes.
+Following the instructions in [`verifiers`](https://github.com/willccbb/verifiers/blob/main/README.md#training-on-prime-intellect), we reccomend renting Prime Intellect nodes.

 Tips and Tricks:
+- We use 2xH100s for setup and testing and 8xH100s for training; reccomend `pytorch/pytorch:2.7.0-cuda12.8-cudnn9-runtime` as the base image.
+If you're going to run many experiments, you may want to set up a Template.
 - `ssh -A` to forward your local SSH agent to the remote node
 - `NCCL_SHM_DISABLE=1 NCCL_DEBUG=INFO NCCL_P2P_DISABLE=1` to avoid NCCL issues and for easier debugging
 - Don't forget to set `OPENAI_API_KEY` and `WANDB_API_KEY`
+- You may need to `eval "$(ssh-agent -s)" && ssh-add path/to/your/ssh/key`

-For setup:
+For remote setup:
 ```bash
 git clone https://github.com/jacobphillips99/open-rubric.git
 cd open-rubric